Here's How Your Toddler's Speech Should Develop

 By the age of three, toddlers start speaking in sentences that are five to six words long, even if it is a little broken at times.
 They might also start answering simple questions.

 At 4 your toddler may start using connecting words such as ‘when’, ‘but’, ‘so’ etc. Toddlers also start using words that explain when and where such as ‘before’, ‘after’, ‘above’, ‘below’ and ‘top’.

 By the age of 5, toddlers start retelling the events of the day at school or with friends.
 They can also answer questions about the activities at school/preschool.

 9. Perfect Talkers

 Now, at the age of 6, your toddler’s speech is understandable by strangers 90%-100% of the times.
 On the other hand, he/she can understand metaphors and non-literal language such as “Make up your mind”.

 You might think that your kid is growing and learning new things every day, but you need to keep a close eye on these developmental milestones to ensure that their child is developing normally.
-One of the most important facts that every parent must understand is that this is the most important time for brain development, so much so that 90%^ of the brain develops by the age of 5.
-DHA, an important building block of the brain, plays a vital role in its development but is a little scarce to find in everyday food items.
-Its availability is almost negligible in vegetarian food.
-This is why Junior Horlicks# should be an important part of your toddler’s diet becomes crucial.
+One of the most important facts that every parent must understand is that this is the most important time for brain development, so much so that 90%^ of the brain develops by the age of 6.
+This is where adding a healthy beverage such as a cup of milk with Junior Horlicks# to your toddler’s diet becomes crucial.
 It contains nutrients like Choline, Iron, Iodine, etc., which are known to support brain development, as well as calcium, Vitamin D, vitamin K & Protein which are known to support physical growth and development.
 It also contains nutrients such as Vitamin E, A, selenium & copper to support healthy immune function.